 Hobart is just absolutely lovely.
 It’s full of historic buildings, lovely waterside restaurants and just has this charm that makes you fall in love with the city.

 Be sure to be here on the weekend so you can visit the massive Salamanca Markets.
 For a small city, these markets are huge!
 You’ll find lots of local crafts in the stalls and nearby historic buildings around Salamanca Place.

 Be sure to visit Maldini for fantastic Italian food or Honey Badger for delicious desserts!

 This suburb, just around the corner from Salamanca, is full of lovely historic Georgian and Victorian mansions and cottages.
-Drop into Jackson & McRoss bakery & cafe for some delicious treats or pop across the road and explore Annick’s antique shop.
+Drop into Jackman & McRoss bakery & cafe for some delicious treats or pop across the road and explore Annick’s Antique Shop.
 Another great Italian restaurant here is called De Angelo or grab a meal at the Prince of Wales pub.